CarePartners of Connecticut Medication Therapy Management

 - To protect your privacy, when disposing your original prescription containers, make sure to conceal or remove any personal information, including Rx number.
 You can do this by covering it with black permanent marker or duct tape, or by scratching it off.

 Can I flush my medication down the toilet?
 Trace amounts of medications that are flushed down the toilet may end up in our water supply.
 It is important to only flush unused or expired medications down the toilet if the prescription drug labeling or patient information that came with the medication said to, or no other disposal options are available.

 More information on the safe disposal of medications can be found on the United States Department of Health and Human Services (HHS) website: https://www.hhs.gov/opioids/prevention/safely-dispose-drugs/index.html

 CarePartners of Connecticut Members:

-Click here to print a blank copy of the Personal Medication List (PML) to keep for your records and share with your Provider.
-You may also contact our Customer Relations Department to request a copy.
+Print a blank copy of the Personal Medication List (PML)(PDF) to keep for your records and share with your provider.
+You may also contact our Member Services department to request a copy.

 For questions regarding the CarePartners of Connecticut Therapy Management program in partnership with OptumRx, please contact our Member Services team at 1-800-701-9000 (TTY: 711).